nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 - Alternative 1: Allow certain components within Task, like Time and Date to be mutable
   * Pros: Less overhead as fewer objects are created
   * Cons: Prone to error as a Component might not be correctly changed

-#### Aspect : How the `Task` class is created
-- **Current Choice**: The Task class is implemented not as an abstract class.
-This is because there are no common methods required to be overridden by the sub classes `Todo`, `Event`, `Deadline`.
-  * Pros:
-  * Cons:
-- Alternative 1: Implement `Task` class as a abstract class
-  * Pros: Enhances code usability & allows writing of shorter codes
-  * Cons:

 _{more aspects and alternatives to be added}_